 ie.”You put the pirates in the cave, are they hiding there or sleeping?
 Maybe they are tired because the sea monster was after them!

 - Hide the treasure chest and let your child try and find it!
 With older kids, you can give them some clues and they get 3 tries to find the chest.

-- Tell THEM to hide the chest and you try to find it with 3 guesses.
+- Ask your child to hide the chest and you try to find it with 3 guesses.

 - Have them give you clues to where it’s hiding.

 - If you have a few children, give each one a pirate (or two).
 You can hide the treasure and have them place their pirate where they think the treasure is hidden.
 Whoever has the pirate closest to the treasure wins that round and gets to hide the treasure for the next round.

 - Read a pirate story together.
 Use the storyboard to replay or retell the story together.

 2. Play with the board together and make up a story as you go.
 Onetime put the pirates in the cave because they were “sleepy” and he marooned one pirate on an island.

 We also had a “floating volcano” and sharks in the cove.
 Then, while the pirates were sleeping, another ship came and stole the treasure chest away!
 Lots of fun language-building!